scopsy/scopsy/README.md

 ### Hi there 👋

+My name is Dima and i'm a creator from Tel Aviv, Israel.
+I'm excited about web technologies and developer UX and tooling.

+🔭 I’m currently building [Notifire](https://github.com/notifirehq/notifire) an open source library to manage multi-channel notification with a single API.

 <!--
 **scopsy/scopsy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.